grahamreeds/dep-matrix/README.md

   * dependencylist.py
   * utility.py

-All scripts require python 2.7 to run correctly.
+All scripts have been updated to work with python 3.8.

 And their functionality is documented below.